stevedekorte/strvct.net/docs/ProjectOverview.md

 </div>
 </div>

 In a naked objects system, as user interface components are no longer bespoke to the application, the challenge is to find a small set of components which can efficiently express a large range of useful interface patterns.
-Strvct's perspective on this problem is that not only is this _possible_, but that it is _required_ for information-oriented user interfaces of complex domain models to practically follow well accepted design guidelines such as:
+Strvct's perspective on this problem is that not only _possible_, but effectively _required_ for information-oriented user interfaces of complex domain models to follow user interface design guidelines such as:

 - Consistency
 - Accessibility